nextcloud/documentation/developer_manual/app_development/bootstrap.rst

 Nextcloud 20 is the first release with the interface ``\OCP\AppFramework\Bootstrap\IBootstrap``.
 This interface can be implemented by your app's ``Application`` class to signal that it wants to act on the bootstrapping stages.
-The major difference between this and the old process is that the boostrapping is not performed in sequence, but apps register and boot interleaved.
+The major difference between this and the old process is that the bootstrapping is not performed in sequence, but apps register and boot interleaved.
 This should ensure that an app that ``boot``\s can rely on all other apps' registration to be finished.

 The overall process is as follows:

 1) In each installed and enabled app that has an ``Application`` class that also implements ``IBootstrap``, the ``register`` method will be called.
 This method receives a context argument via which the app can prime the dependency injection container and register other services lazily, e.g. by calling ``$context->registerService(...)``.
-The emphasis is on **lazyness**.
+The emphasis is on **laziness**.
 At this very early stage of the process lifetime, no other apps nor all of the server components are ready.
 Therefore the app **must not** try to use anything except the API provided by the context.
 That shall ensure that all apps can safely run their registration logic before any services are queried (instantiated) from the DI container or related code is run.